 The author, Silias Weir Mitchell, was the son of the Turk's last owner, John Kearsley Mitchell.
 He explained that the car had housed a person inside it all the time.
 The not at all artificial intelligence could see the opponent's moves from inside the table.
 He then moved the Turk's head and hands to make his move.

 Nonetheless, not even Mitchell plaxa's explanations are the curiosity of people to wonder if it would be possible one day to make truly autonomous machines.
 Before the computer pioneer Charles Babbage realized the first programmable computer concept, he played twice in 1819 against the Turk.
 And lost.

-He also strongly suspected a cheat, but was inspired by the encounter.
-When in 1864 he developed the Analytical Engine, the first design for a computer, with Ada Lovelace, Babbage immediately showed interest in developing a machine capable of playing chess.
+He too strongly suspected a cheat, but was inspired by the encounter.
+When in 1864 he developed with Ada Lovelace the Analytical Engine, the first design for a computer, Babbage immediately showed interest in developing a machine capable of playing chess.

 Based on Babbage's inventions, then, the Spanish mathematician Leonardo Torres y Quevedo created El Ajedrecista.
 It is the first automata capable of playing chess alone and without any human assistance.
 The first gaming platform in history, 1912.
 Deep Blue's great-great-grandfather.

 The circle closes